You spend hours at the pet store picking out the best treats for your cat – only for them to be rejected without so much as a taste!

 We hope our in-depth reviews helped you choose the perfect treats for your feline!

 Featured Image Credit: Veera, Shutterstock

-- 1. Friskies Lil’ Soups with Sockeye Salmon Lickable Cat Treats – Best Overall
+- 1. Friskies Lil’ Soups with Salmon Lickable Cat Treat – Best Overall

-- 2. Fancy Feast Purely Natural Treats Variety Pack Cat Treats – Best Value
+- 2. Fancy Feast Purely Natural Treats Variety Cat Treats – Best Value

 - 3. Tiki Cat Velvet Mousse Variety Pack – Premium Choice